Code-Institute-Submissions/Gmanprodev-Renovate-it/README.md

 * [Free Formatter](https://www.freeformatter.com/) - used to format my html, css and javascript code.
 * [Browserstack](https://www.browserstack.com/) - used to test my site on different browsers.
 * [Color Scheme Designer](http://colorschemedesigner.com/) - used to test colour combinations.
-* [CSS Gradient](https://cssgradient.io/) - used to build the colour gradient in the header and footer.
-* [Canva](https://www.canva.com/) - used to create the SerenAppy logo.
-* [GIMP](https://www.gimp.org/) - used this software to give my logo and favicon a transparent background.
 * [jshint](https://jshint.com/) - used to validate my Javascript code.